Mihail Kogălniceanu

 Following the Crimean War (1853–1856), with Prince Grigore Alexandru Ghica, Kogălniceanu was responsible for drafting legislation to abolish Roma slavery.
 Together with Alecsandri, he edited the unionist magazine Steaua Dunării, played a prominent part during the elections for the ad hoc Divan, and successfully promoted Cuza, his lifelong friend, to the throne.
 Kogălniceanu advanced legislation to revoke traditional ranks and titles, and to secularize the property of monasteries.
 His efforts at land reform resulted in a censure vote, leading Cuza to enforce them through a coup d'état in May 1864.
 However, Kogălniceanu resigned in 1865, following his own conflicts with the monarch.

-A decade after, he helped create the National Liberal Party, before playing an important part in Romania's decision to enter the Russo-Turkish War of 1877–1878—a choice which consecrated her independence.
-He was also instrumental in the acquisition, and later colonization, of Northern Dobruja region.
+A decade later, he helped create the National Liberal Party, before playing an important part in Romania's decision to enter the Russo-Turkish War of 1877–1878—a choice which consecrated her independence.
+He was also instrumental in the acquisition, and later colonization, of the Northern Dobruja region.
 During his final years, he was a prominent member and one-time President of the Romanian Academy, and briefly served as Romanian representative to France.